Norfolk Honeybee Calendar.

 The kids can take part too

 A second brood chamber may be needed or a second or third super or more, depending on the colony, the forage and the weather.
-Swarm control may be needed this month.
+Swarm control may be needed this month as this is the real start of the swarming season.
 Supers need to be extracted if Oil Seed Rape is nearby as it sets quickly in the combs.
 Colonies need inspecting at weekly intervals.
 Ensure you have sufficient equipment to cover swarming and beware that the equipment suppliers can run out of stock so you won’t get next-day delivery!
 Continue with drone brood removal.

 The old saying is “A swarm in June is worth a silver spoon” – well it is if you catch someone else’s!
 Ensure you don’t lose a swarm yourself!
 The ‘June Gap’ is possible in Norfolk where there is little forage until the Blackberry starts to flower.
 Beware of hungry bees and robbing.
 Inspections need to be quick as robbers will follow you around the apiary!